asanchezRay/portfolio-win98/README.md

 - **Tools**: Git, Docker, CI/CD, Puppeteer
 - **Architecture**: Microservices, MVC, OOP

-## 🚀 Deployment

-This site is deployed using GitHub Pages.
-The deployment process is automated through GitHub Actions.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.